RadjaHachilif/mcp-workshop/README.md

 📌 1.
 Initial setup

   Open the project repository on GitHub

   Click Code → Codespaces → Create codespace

-  Wait for the environment to finish building
+  Wait for the environment to finish building.

 ⏳ 2.
 Wait for setup to finish